mihaimoga/IntelliFile/README.md

 ## Introduction

 _IntelliFile_ is a free (as in “free speech” and also as in “free beer”) file manager.
-Running in the MS Windows environment, its use is governed by [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html). _IntelliFile_ is written in C++ and uses pure Win32 API and STL which ensures a higher execution speed and smaller program size.
+Running in the Microsoft Windows environment, its use is governed by [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html). _IntelliFile_ is written in C++ and uses pure Win32 API and STL which ensures a higher execution speed and smaller program size.
 By optimizing as many routines as possible without losing user friendliness, _IntelliFile_ is trying to reduce the world carbon dioxide emissions.
 When using less CPU power, the PC can throttle down and reduce power consumption, resulting in a greener environment.
 I hope you enjoy _IntelliFile_ as much as I enjoy coding it!

+**File handling:**

+- Extended copying, moving, renaming and deleting of entire trees.
+- ~~Compare files by content, now with built-in text editor.~~
+- Encode/Decode files in Base64 format.
+- Show/select files with specific search pattern, size, date or contents.
+- Enhanced search function with full text search in any files across multiple drives, even inside archives.
+- ~~Supports Drag & Drop with Explorer/the Desktop.~~

+**FTP client:**

+- ~~Built-in FTP client supports most public FTP servers.~~
+- ~~Secure FTP over SSL/TLS, enter the URL as follows: ftps://ftp.servername.com~~
+- ~~Download in the background (separate thread).~~

+**Archive handling:**

+- ~~Archives are handled like subdirectories.
+You can easily copy files to and from archives.~~
+- ~~Built-in ZIP-compatible packer, supports long filenames!
+This packer is based on ZLIB by Info-Zip.~~
+- ~~Pack archives in the background (separate thread).~~

+**Some of the above features are still under development!**

 ## Getting started